BioMedIA-MBZUAI/Echocardiography-Assess/README.md

 `python predict_and_eval.py`

-### SimCLR Pretrained model
-A pretrained SimCLR model `./simclrunet.pth` is already uploaded in the repository.

 ## Tensorboard
 You can visualize in real time the train and test losses, the weights and gradients, along with the model predictions with tensorboard: